gruberb/blog-hugo/content/post/about.md

 It's hard to define languages and skills, since I am constantly challenged with new architectures, ideas and platforms.
 But, I am very comfortable using following tools to help your project:

 - JavaScript (NodeJS, AngularJS 1 + 2, ReactJS)
-- Go (with Echo for web applications)
+- Go
 - MongoDB
-- Deployment via Docker on AWS, Heroku or DockerCloud
+- Deployment via Docker on AWS (and others like Heroku)
+- Continous deployment and delivery
-- Testing with Jasmine, Mocha and Sinon
+- Testing with Jasmine, Mocha, Sinon and ShouldJS

 I also implement code patterns and "behaviours":